xieyuheng/inner/persons/peirce/illustrations-of-the-logic-of-science/2-how-to-make-our-ideas-clear.md

 and whatever does not concern that purpose belongs to some other system of relations.

+- **Xie:** Isn't this a good guidance about building thinking machine?

 The action of thinking may incidentally have other results;
 it may serve to amuse us,
 for example, and among dilettanti it is not rare to find those